 2. Your friend or family member will help in the programming of your hearing aids.

-3. Your third party can help identify what type of hearing loss you may have.
+3. He or she can help identify what type of hearing loss you may have.

 4. This person can help consume the information we’ll give you during your appointment.